 If the change in number/percentage does represent a true increase or decrease in your community, you can explain this in the corresponding note field attached to the warning flag.
-When responding to any warning flag, it is helpful for the LSA team to understand if there are circumstances which may be contributing to the change.
+When responding to any warning flag, it may be helpful for the repository team overseeing the uploads to understand if there are circumstances which may be contributing to the change.
 Some examples of explanations for considerable yet accurate changes in data include:

-- ✓ A CoC's new prioritization schemas for coordinated entry increased access to resources for chronically homeless households - ✓ A new low barrier shelter resulted in people coming into shelter who have not used shelter in the past. - ✓ A new outreach project connected people to residential projects who previously had difficulty accessing these resources.
+- ✓ A CoC's new prioritization schemas for coordinated entry increased access to resources for households experiencing chronic homelessness. - ✓ A new low barrier shelter resulted in people coming into shelter who have not used shelter in the past. - ✓ A new outreach project connected people to residential projects who previously had difficulty accessing these resources.